 - Why is there no tag for bold?

-That would be presentation, not content.
-I will answer that question with a question: why do you want to print something in bold?
+A better question is: why do you want to print something in bold?
 Is it emphasis?
 (See

 <em>.)
 Is it the volume number of a journal?
 (See